 2019: Selenium 4 Alpha is released.

-Below, we break down some of the recent Selenium releases and their key features.
+Below, we break down some of the recent Selenium releases, starting with the Selenium latest version and working backwards, and their key features.

 With Perfecto and Selenium, you can:

-Experience the world’s largest global testing cloud for web and mobile apps.
-Try Perfecto free for 14 days.
+Connecting your Selenium code to the Perfecto cloud is simple and intuitive.
+To learn more and experience the world’s largest global testing cloud for web and mobile apps, try Perfecto free for 14 days.